hruday-45/SQL-Data-warehouse/README.md

 * **Context:** Real commercial data from **100,000 orders** (2016–2018) in Brazil.
 * **Structure:** 9 interconnected tables forming a robust relational schema.

+## 🌎 Olist - Brazilian E-Commerce Overview

+Olist is a leading Brazilian e-commerce platform that enables small and medium-sized sellers to reach millions of customers across Brazil.
+Founded in 2015, Olist acts as a bridge between sellers and major marketplaces, helping them manage sales, logistics, and customer experience.

 ---

 ## 🛠️ Tech Stack & Tools
 The following tools were leveraged to build this end-to-end analytical solution:

 * **💾 SQL Server 2022**: Primary Database Engine used for the Data Warehouse (Bronze, Silver, and Gold layers).
 * **📐 Draw.io**: Used for designing the **Data Architecture** and **Star Schema** ERD.
 * **📓 Notion**: Utilized for project management, technical documentation, and tracking data mapping requirements.
+* **📝 Notepad++**: Used for lightweight text editing, inspecting raw data files, and drafting SQL scripts.
 * **🤖 Gemini AI**: Employed as a technical co-pilot for optimizing SQL queries and refining documentation logic.

 ---